 - Cloud computing implementation Guide

-ABS Cloud Computing Implementation Guide has been established to assist FIs and Cloud Service Providers to understand the materiality of cloud outsourcing arrangement further to the MAS Guidelines on Outsourcing, perform a due diligence based on the shared security responsibility model, and address specific risks that are associated with the cloud services including encryption, tokenisation, virtualised environment security, collaborative disaster recovery testing, security events monitoring and etc. Alibaba Cloud partners with the FIs on their cloud journey and digital transformation.
+ABS Cloud Computing Implementation Guide has been established to assist FIs and Cloud Service Providers to understand the materiality of cloud outsourcing arrangement further to the MAS Guidelines on Outsourcing, perform a due diligence based on the shared security responsibility model, and address specific risks that are associated with the cloud services including encryption, tokenisation, virtualised environment security, collaborative disaster recovery testing, security events monitoring and etc. Alibaba Cloud follows the best practices in the guidelines to empower the FIs on their cloud journey and digital transformation.

 Frequently Asked Questions

 - 1. Do we need to obtain a formal approval from MAS regarding the outsourcing arrangement?

 - FIs needs to maintain an updated register of all existing outsourcing arrangements in the format as per the template available from MAS website.
 The updated register has to be submitted to MAS on an annual basis or upon request.
 MAS will assess the adequacy of the FIs observance of the outsourcing guidelines.

 - 2. Are we allowed to enter into outsourcing arrangements outside of Singapore?